 The project-specific cost of equity can be used as the project-specific discount rate or project-specific cost of capital.
 It is also possible to go further and calculate a project-specific weighted average cost of capital, but this does not concern us in this article and it is a step that is often omitted when using the CAPM in investment appraisal.

-The steps in calculating a project-specific discount rate using the CAPM can now be summarised, as follows (Watson D and Head A, Corporate Finance: Principles and Practice, 4th edition, FT Prentice Hall, pp 250–255, 2007):
+The steps in calculating a project-specific discount rate using the CAPM can now be summarised, as follows:

 The difficulties and practical problems associated with using the CAPM to calculate a project-specific discount rate to use in investment appraisal will be discussed in the next article in this series.

-A company is planning to invest in a new project that is significantly different from its existing business operations.
-This company is financed 30% by debt and 70% by equity.
-It has located three companies with business operations similar to the proposed investment, and details of these companies are as follows:
+Lad Co is planning to invest in a new project that is significantly different from its existing business operations.
+The company is financed 30% by debt and 70% by equity.
+It has identified three companies whose business operations are similar to the proposed investment, and details of these companies are as follows:

 Averaging the asset betas: